amree/ansible-redmine/README.md

 ## Pre Install

-### Your host
+### Your Redmine

-- Set a hostname for the host
+- Set a hostname, for e.g: Redmine
-- Set a static IP for the host
+- Set a static IP
-- 3 domains has been pointed to the host (git.orgname, svn.orgname,
+- 3 domains has been pointed to the Redmine (e.g: git.orgname, svn.orgname,
   redmine.orgname)
-- Copy your ssh key into the host
-- Change the redmine address name in `hosts` file
 - Create a copy and change all variables in `vars/all.yml`

 ### Your workstation

 - Install `ansible`
-- Copy `hosts.example` to `hosts`
+- Copy `hosts.example` to `hosts` and fill in the values
+- Copy `vars/all.example.yml` to `vars/all.yml` and fill in the values
+- Copy your ssh key into Redmine

 ## Install